Illustration by Derek Abella

 The point is to begin to expand your awareness into the world, and to build your relationship with the environment that many human beings have alienated ourselves from.
 Rather than giving into either panic or apathy, “The reality is in the middle:the uncertainty, the vulnerability, the existential horror and beauty of what it’s like to live in a changing world,” said Hickman.
 “To have some wonder in the world as it changes.”

-“I felt under a complete cloud of grief for four years and I thought it would never lift,” said Wray of her eco-anxiety.
-“And yet, sometimes this stuff just takes time.”
+Wray, and many people she has interviewed, have struggled with eco-anxiety.
+For many of them, the feeling got better with time.
+Another thing that helped, besides time: community.
 Another thing that helped, besides time: community.
 Wray suggests joining a climate support group, finding a climate-aware therapist, or simply connecting with friends who also care about climate change.
 “Finding solidarity and community is a real balm,” she said.

 Also take time to invest in your greatest source of support: yourself.
 “Make sure that you’re taking care of yourself,” said White-Newsome.
 “Whatever you need to do, whatever outlets, whatever therapy, whatever way you can take care of your mental and physical well-being is super important.”